paulmoore1/language-ident-from-speech/cluster.md

 ## Scratch disk
 This is **not** shared across nodes and can be accessed as `/disk/scratch` on every machine.

+## Setting up the environment (any node)
+1. Ensure Conda is installed
+1. Ensure environment from `environment.yml` is installed AND activated
+1. Install Kaldi using `install_kaldi.sh`

 ## Running jobs